SPHE295 Foundations of Nutrition (3 semester hours)

 SPHE324 Biomechanics (3 semester hours)

 Students in this course will use qualitative and quantitative analysis to understand the biomechanics of human movement.
 This course will focus on biomechanics in sports and how biomechanical evaluation can improve performance and prevent injuries.
 Through the use of videos and personal observations, students will learn to apply mathematical equations to various sports skills to develop an understanding of how the laws of physics affect performance.
 Linear and angular kinematics and kinetics will be applied to sport skills.
 Students will complete a course project which will require the student to observe a sport skill, qualitatively analyze the athlete performing the skill and make recommendations for improvement.
 It is highly recommended that students complete College Algebra and Physics before taking this course.
-(Prerequisite: BIOL250 and BIOL251).
+(Prerequisites: BIOL250 and BIOL251)

 SPHE350 Coaching Baseball Technical and Tactical Skills (3 semester hours)